🔴 Trump's Huge Meeting Shocks the World & the Media is Dumbfounded 2025-08-19 18:09

 I got the wrong toy.

-It's not an edge.
+It's not an etch.

 No, not operation.

-It's like the little magnet hairs and you drag the little magnet.
+It's like the little magnet hairs, and you drag the little magnet.

 It doesn't matter.